 The Anstey One-Name study was started in about 1905 by my great granduncle Thomas John Edmund Anstey (known as Tom, whose picture sits atop this page).
 He produced copious quantities of high quality 'Anstey' surname research and we are very fortunate that much of it has survived and remains in the family today; providing an excellent foundation on which to build.

-In 2016 I began to collate my research and merge it with that of Tom's and in March 2017 we together published the first of five books on our Anstey findings; all net proceeds of which are being donated to the Guild of One-Name Studies charity.
-This first book is entitled:
+In 2016 I began to collate my research and merge it with that of Tom's and in March 2017 we together published a book on some of our Anstey findings; all net proceeds of which are being donated to the Guild of One-Name Studies charity.
+This book is entitled:

 'ANSTEY: Our True Surname Origin and Shared Medieval Ancestry'.